-Well, the cost of penetration testing is determined by a combination of essential factors.
+Well, the penetration testing cost is determined by a combination of essential factors.
 Let’s look at the most important ones then give the pricing based on these factors.

-When you're hiring a cybersecurity firm to conduct penetration testing, one of the first things you need to determine is what your objective is.
-Defining your objectives upfront will help you get the most out of the test and make sure you're getting good value for your money.
+When you're hiring a cybersecurity firm to conduct penetration testing services, one of the first things you need to determine is what your objective is.
+Defining your objectives upfront will help you get the most out of the penetration test and make sure you're getting good value for your money.

 There are a few common objectives for penetration testing: